RedHatInsights/insights-operator-utils/README.md

 Utils that are shared between different insights-operator repositories.

+## Sub-modules in this library

+### `github.com/RedHatInsights/insights-operator-utils/collections`

+Helper functions to work with collections.

+### `github.com/RedHatInsights/insights-operator-utils/env`

+Functions to work with environment variables.

+### `github.com/RedHatInsights/insights-operator-utils/http`

+HTTP-related utility functions.

+### `github.com/RedHatInsights/insights-operator-utils/logger`

+Configuration structures needed to configure the access to CloudWatch server to sending the log messages there.

+### `github.com/RedHatInsights/insights-operator-utils/metrics`

+Package metrics contains all metrics that needs to be exposed to Prometheus and indirectly to Grafana.

+### `github.com/RedHatInsights/insights-operator-utils/parsers`

+Various text parser utility functions.

+### `github.com/RedHatInsights/insights-operator-utils/responses

+Handlers for HTTP response.

+### `github.com/RedHatInsights/insights-operator-utils/tests`

+Contains sub-modules to make unit tests easier to write.

+### `github.com/RedHatInsights/insights-operator-utils/types`

+Declaration of various data types (usually structures) used elsewhere in the aggregator code.

 ## How to use this library

 Use selected sub-module from this library in your `import` statement.
 For example: